spiller

 ThesaurusAntonymsRelated WordsSynonymsLegend:

-Noun | 1. | spiller - an attacker who sheds or spills blood; "a great hunter and spiller of blood" |
+Noun1.spiller - an attacker who sheds or spills blood; "a great hunter and spiller of blood"

-2. | spiller - a long fishing line with many shorter lines and hooks attached to it (usually suspended between buoys) fishing line - a length of cord to which the leader and float and sinker and hook are attached |
+fishing line - a length of cord to which the leader and float and sinker and hook are attached

 Based on WordNet 3.0, Farlex clipart collection. © 2003-2012 Princeton University, Farlex Inc.